arielgee/Lizard/.misc/tasks.md

 * check if undo /deleteRule works
 * switching to 'Example.html' tab (not selected) after Fx load I get 'Uncaught (in promise) Error: Missing host permission for the tab'.
 Am i injecting or something into the tab too soon?
 * in common.js replace the two apply filter functions with a single one (_applyFilter())
+* all indexedDB actions will be done in background by background
+* try to hide the element without indexedDB. to compare and see how fast is the indexedDB queries
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!